Elections & Voting

 Poll Worker Interest

 Are you interested in being a poll worker?
-If so, please send an email to Anna Farrell, City Clerk.
+If so, please send an email to the City Clerk's Office.
 Please include your name, address, home and cell phone numbers.

 In return, you will receive information about the duties of a poll worker and the next training session.